sadponyguerillaboy/SMC-Toolkit/README.md

 macapatcher.py -p extracted/2012MBP13_smc
 macapatcher.py -f extracted/firmware/firmware.bin
 ```
 `macapatcher.py` searches either a folder containing the chunks created by `reconstruct.py` or for a single binary for the MACA patch location and then patches the chunk or file.
 Recommended usage is to patch a chunk using the `p` flag, then rebuild your payload with `custompayload.py`.
 All credit for the patch goes to [@microwave89-hv](https://github.com/microwave89-hv).
 SMCUtil is required to flash the patched payload (not provided here and don't ask).
 This patch has been tested on 2012 - 2017 systems using the LM4F smc chips.
+It does not work on Renesas H8S/2117 chips (2011 and earlier).
 Note: Be aware that attempting to flash your patched payload may result in irrevocable damage to your system and is not recommened for inexperienced users.

 __dumpMACR.py Example:__